bombsimon/v-hashids/README.md

 reasonable test coverage where I compare to other implementations to ensure stability.
 If you find a bug, please report an issue.

-The version of `v` as of this writing is `V 0.1.25 5581b2b`.
+The version of `v` as of this writing is `V 0.1.29 99dd72e`.
 I intend to ensure everything will still be working when `V 0.2.0` is released.

-The code formatting is not my personal flavour but a result of the current state of `v fmt`.
+The code formatting is not my personal flavor but a result of the current state of `v fmt`.
 This will change according to my suggestion in [this issue](https://github.com/vlang/v/issues/3917).